-To date, we have financed our operations primarily through funding received from collaboration and license agreements, private placements of our common and preferred shares, public offerings of our common shares and pre-funded warrants, and debt financing.
-As of March 31, 2022, we had cash and cash equivalents and marketable securities of \$537.9 million.
+To date, we have financed our operations primarily through the sale of equity securities, funding received from collaboration and license agreements, and debt financing.
+Since our initial public offering through June 30, 2022, we have raised aggregate net cash proceeds of \$1,020.6 million primarily from the issuance of equity securities.
+As of June 30, 2022, we had cash and cash equivalents and marketable securities of \$788.2 million.

-Except for any obligations of our collaborators to make milestone payments and research and development funding under our agreements with them, we do not have any committed external sources of capital.
+Except for any obligations of our collaborators to make milestone payments under our agreements with them, we do not have any committed external sources of capital.
 Until such time as we can generate substantial product revenue, if ever, we expect to finance our cash needs through a combination of collaboration agreements and equity or debt financings.

-For example, we entered into an "at-the-market" equity offering sales agreement in August 2020, amended as of March 2022, with Jefferies LLC, or Jefferies, and Stifel, Nicolaus & Company, Incorporated, or Stifel, pursuant to which we may sell our common shares from time to time.
+We entered into an "at-the-market" equity offering sales agreement in August 2020, amended as of March 2022, with Jefferies LLC, or Jefferies, and Stifel, Nicolaus & Company, Incorporated, or Stifel, pursuant to which we may sell our common shares from time to time.
 In January 2021, we sold an aggregate of 733,000 common shares for proceeds of \$10.7 million, net of commissions and transaction expenses pursuant to a prospectus supplement filed with the SEC on August 6, 2020, or August 2020 ATM.
 We may sell common shares having gross proceeds of up to \$250.0 million, from time to time, pursuant to a new prospectus supplement filed with the SEC on March 1, 2022, or March 2022 ATM, replacing the August 2020 ATM.
-As of March 31, 2022, no common shares have been sold under the March 2022 ATM.
-In January 2022, pursuant to the terms of our license and collaboration agreement with Neurocrine Biosciences, we received a cash payment of \$6.75 million and we issued 258,986 common shares to Neurocrine Biosciences for an aggregate purchase price of \$8.25 million.
-In addition, in October 2021, we completed an underwritten public offering of 10,000,000 common shares, including 1,525,423 common shares sold upon the full exercise of the underwriters' over-allotment option, at a public offering price of \$29.50 per common share, and pre-funded warrants to purchase 1,694,915 common shares at \$29.4999 per pre-funded warrant, with each pre-funded warrant having an exercise price of \$0.0001.
-The public offering was completed on October 8, 2021, and we received proceeds of \$323.9 million, net of underwriting discounts and commissions and offering expenses.
-In September 2021, pursuant to the terms of our license and collaboration agreement with Neurocrine Biosciences, we received a cash payment of \$4.5 million and we issued 275,337 common shares to Neurocrine Biosciences for an aggregate purchase price of \$5.5 million.
-In March 2021, we entered into an underwriting agreement with Jefferies and Stifel relating to an underwritten public offering of 5,135,135 common shares, including 810,810 shares sold upon the full exercise of the underwriters' option to purchase additional shares, and pre-funded warrants to purchase 1,081,081 common shares.
-The common shares were offered at a public offering price of \$18.50 per common share and the pre-funded warrants were offered at a price of \$18.4999 per pre-funded warrant, for proceeds of \$107.9 million, net of underwriting discounts, commissions and offering expenses.
+As of June 30, 2022, no common shares have been sold under the March 2022 ATM.